 2. Documentation Review:

 The documentation review is to check the availability and status of operating manuals, start-up/shutdown, and emergency procedures.
-Following documents should be checked for availability and status:
+The following documents should be checked for availability and status:

 - Operating manuals/procedures